“Don’t tell me it’s a sin to be in love with her instead of him.”

 Recently, Ellen Page came out of the closet as Elliot Page and has received nothing but love and support.
 This redirects our attention to the lack of trans characters in Hollywood.
 By incorporating bisexual and lesbian characters in teen dramas, trans characters still remain marginalised.
 Sure, we have come a long way, but a lot more needs to be done.
 Employing people of the LGBTQ+ community to be a part of the crew is also an important step.
 They must not be shunned away from due to their non-normative preferences.
 Employment must be granted to all irrespective of what sexuality or gender they identify with if at all any.

 Society is not monolithic; it has various sides and facets to it, where a diverse kind of people exist.
 Shattering gender norms and stereotypes are extremely important as it helps create a safe space for non-binary individuals.
 Gender is a social construct; sexual independence is a basic human right.
 By introducing characters who are queer and non-normative, Hollywood will not only help individuals find a role model to identify themselves with but also promote inclusivity and recognition of various kinds of sexuality.
 Lack of education regarding this subject often leads to people using slurs that are hurtful and entirely unnecessary.
 Quite a number of films use “gay” as an insult, whenever they are bullying a weaker character.
-Other derogatory insults are often used mindlessly without taking note of the repercussions it could have.
+Other derogatory insults are often used mindlessly without taking note of the repercussions they could have.
 Ignorance and lack of empathy as well as the stubbornness to not steer from one’s prejudices often lead to such mishaps.
 Screenwriters need to be careful regarding the kind of words they choose as insults.
 What was funny and politically correct a decade back might not be anymore.
 It is of utmost importance to learn and unlearn the decade-old notions that have been passed down for generations.

 For a generation which considers themselves to be ‘woke’, we are admittedly at fault in certain cases.
 However, if there is one such thing we should all be proud of, it is how inclusive we are.
 There still seems to be hope as LGBTQ+ relationships have been decriminalised; very recently, Biden, after assuming his role as the POTUS, rejected Trump’s ban on the trans community being able to join the military.
 The world is trying to be a better place, and it is only fair that Hollywood follow suit.
 Reinforcing stereotypes by refusing to represent anything that is beyond their definition of normative would only ingrain these prejudices in the minds of the young viewers who would grow up to be equally intolerant, bigoted and uncompromising.
 Sure, one can have their own opinions, but gender and sexuality should transcend their narrow-minded opinionated self.